Roomify/docs/roomify_accommodations/listings/bookings.rst

-.. _roomify_accommodations_properties_bookings:
+.. _roomify_accommodations_listings_bookings:

 Bookings
 ********

 Bookings are made in one of three ways:

 1. User requests to book and you have allowed instant bookings.
 With instant bookings enabled, users can confirm booking and proceed to checkout.
-Once the checkout process is complete, the booking will show up on the property's calendar.
+Once the checkout process is complete, the booking will show up on the listing's calendar.
 You will also receive email notifications.

 .. image:: images/making_book_casa.png